openharmony/docs/en/application-dev/ui/arkts-gesture-events-single-gesture.md

 ```

-Drag gestures are used to trigger drag gesture events.
-When the sliding distance reaches the minimum sliding distance (5vp by default), drag gestures are successfully identified.
-There are three optional parameters:
+Triggers a pan gesture, which requires the minimum movement distance (5 vp by default) of a finger on the screen.
+This API has three optional parameters:

-- **fingers**: minimum number of fingers required to trigger a drag gesture.
-This parameter is optional.
-The minimum value is 1 and the maximum value is 10.
-The default value is 1.
+- **fingers**: minimum number of fingers required for gesture recognition.
+The value ranges from 1 to 10.
+The default value is **1**.

-- **direction**: direction of the gesture that triggers the drag.
-This parameter is optional.
-The enumerated values support the AND and OR operations.
+- **direction**: pan direction.
+The enumerated value supports the AND (&amp;) and OR (\|) operations.
 The default value is **Pandirection.All.**

-- **distance**: specifies the minimum drag recognition distance for triggering drag.
-This parameter is optional.
-The unit is vp.
-The default value is 5.
+- **distance**: minimum pan distance required for gesture recognition, in vp.
+The default value is **5**.

-Binding a drag gesture to a Text component is used as an example.
-You can drag a component by modifying the layout position information of the component in the callback function of the drag gesture.
+The following exemplifies how to bind a pan gesture to the **\<Text>** component.
+You can pan a component by modifying the layout and position information of the component in the **PanGesture** callback.